-I woke up this morning with the word “Enough!” on my mind.
+I woke up once with the word “Enough!” on my mind.

 It is an important word if you want to make permanent changes in your life, especially in Christian weight loss.

 Let me explain.